awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-volumes.md

 You can use EBS volumes as primary storage for data that requires frequent updates, such as the system drive for an instance or storage for a database application\.
 You can also use them for throughput\-intensive applications that perform continuous disk scans\.
 EBS volumes persist independently from the running life of an EC2 instance\.

 You can attach multiple EBS volumes to a single instance\.
 The volume and instance must be in the same Availability Zone\.
-Depending on the volume and instance types, you can use [Multi\-Attach](ebs-volumes-multi.md) to mount a volume to multiple instances at the same time\.

 Amazon EBS provides the following volume types: General Purpose SSD \(`gp2`\), Provisioned IOPS SSD \(`io1`\), Throughput Optimized HDD \(`st1`\), Cold HDD \(`sc1`\), and Magnetic \(`standard`, a previous\-generation type\)\.
 They differ in performance characteristics and price, allowing you to tailor your storage performance and cost to the needs of your applications\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.